Japan and the United Nations

 Why Must the Security Council be Reformed?

 The reform of the United Nations Security Council is high on the agenda for global governance.
 Despite profound changes in global realities, the basic structure of the Security Council has not changed significantly from its original form of 1945.
+Therefore the present Security Council does not reflect today’s realities.
 Many States have strongly advocated the formation of a more legitimate, representative, effective and efficient Council, including an increase in both the permanent and non-permanent seats.
+Countries with the capacity and willingness to take on major responsibilities with regard to international peace and security should be included in the expansion of the Security Council.

-The discussion on reform has continued for nearly 20 years.
-If this continues any further without taking actions, the legitimacy and effectiveness of the Council are put to question.
-It is essential to act now towards achieving concrete results on reform, while the momentum for it is rising.
+Security Council reform is long overdue.
+If the discussion on reform continues any further without taking actions, the legitimacy and effectiveness of the Council would be put to question.
+Member States have engaged in the IGN (Intergovernmental Negotiations) since 2009, but have not achieved much progress.
+It is essential to act now towards achieving concrete results on reform, including an early launch of text-based negotiations.
 It is up to the Member States to realize Security Council reform.

 As the roles of the Security Council become diversified, including non-proliferation and peacebuilding, it has become essential and urgent that the Council is transformed into a body which can ensure the universal implementation of its decisions.